Estimated reading time: 10 minutes

 You can see this everywhere.
-For example, a meal of sustainable wild Pacific salmon (high in Omega-3, Vitamin B, protein, and other nutrients) and organic, ethically sourced fruits and vegetables is going to cost more than a couple packets of Ramen, a can of Spam, a bag of potato chips, and a bottle of Mountain Dew.
+For example, a meal of sustainably harvested wild Pacific salmon (high in Omega-3, Vitamin B, protein, and other nutrients) and organic, ethically sourced fruits and vegetables is going to cost more than a couple packets of Ramen, a can of Spam, a bag of potato chips, and a bottle of Mountain Dew.

 When it comes down to it, it can be hard to choose options that are organic, ethically sourced, eco-friendly, green, etc., while alternatives are cheaper.

-When quality and earth friendliness are associated with high prices, being environmentally conscious is going to be seen as an exclusive luxury.
+When quality and earth-friendliness are associated with high prices, being environmentally conscious is going to be seen as an exclusive luxury.